fbradasc/HOB/README.md

 ### Binary Serialization

-The Message content data types are encoded according to their data types.
+The **HOB** content data types are encoded according to their data types.

 #### Data type encoding